MicrosoftDocs/visualstudio-docs/docs/azure/vs-azure-tools-debug-cloud-services-virtual-machines.md

     ![Azure activity log](./media/vs-azure-tools-debug-cloud-services-virtual-machines/IC746721.png)

-3. After the remote debugging extension finishes installing, go to the virtual machine's context menu and select **Attach Debugger...**
+3. After the remote debugging extension finishes installing, open the virtual machine's context menu and select **Attach Debugger...**

     Azure gets a list of the processes on the virtual machine and shows them in the **Attach to Process** dialog box.